Blog

 Opposing Viewpoints on COVID Vaccine

 Notably, in a survey involving healthcare workers who had been asked to volunteer for a smallpox vaccination, there were differences between those who volunteered and those who had not.
-Those that declined and felt that they would not be able to pursue compensation if they experienced a severe adverse reaction constituted 49%.
-Those that took the vaccine and thought their ability to sue was likewise very low was 23%.[7]
+Those who declined and felt that they would not be able to pursue compensation if they experienced a severe adverse reaction constituted 49%.
+Those who took the vaccine and thought their ability to sue was likewise very low was 23%.[7]
 In essence, people would like legal avenues to pursue if somehow, they become ill due directly to a vaccine.
 The ramifications of a coronavirus vaccine are yet to be seen.

 Sources